agude/agude.github.io/_drafts/2020-05-21-nookdesk_review.md

 - Two hex keys are included, but one of them had such poor tolerance that it would not drive the bolts.
 I had to use a set of hex keys I had instead.

-Assembly took between 3 and 4 hours, but was not particularly difficult.
+Assembly took between 3 to 4 hours, but was not particularly difficult.
 I made a minor mistake where I did not install the frame rails at the right time and had to backtrack and remove some pieces to get them in.
 [Jon Walters][review] says he made the same mistake in his review.

+Another problem I had was assembling the shelf.
+The metal frame is attached only using the friction between the screw heads and the plate, which kept separating.
+The screws need a set of washers, but they are not included.
+I provided my own which fixed the problem.

+![Attaching the upper storage with washers.][washers]

+[washers]: {{ file_dir }}/nookdesk_shelf_washer.jpg

-You do need enough space to flip the desk over as the build is started with the desk upside down.
-The desk is unweildy, so it helps to have a second person for this step, but I was able to do the entire build solo.
+You need enough space to flip the desk over as well because the build is started with the desk upside down.
+The desk is unwieldy, so it helps to have a second person for this step, but I was able to do the entire build solo.

 ## Final Thoughts